-- Isn't the beauty of MPI + X that MPI and X can be learned (by users) and implemented (by developers) independently?

-- Yes (sort of) for users

-- No for developers

-- MPI and X must either partition or share resources

-- User must not blindly oversubscribe

-- Developers must negotiate

-- What can you do now?

-- Systems are providing more control of allocation of processes and threads to nodes, sockets, and cores.
-Unfortunately, each system is different.

-- Be aware of all uses of resources don't forget the OS, runtime systems, monitoring demons, etc.
+- Isn't the beauty of MPI + X that MPI and X can be learned (by users) and implemented (by developers) independently? - Yes (sort of) for users - No for developers - MPI and X must either partition or share resources - User must not blindly oversubscribe - Developers must enable negotiation in their respective runtime systems - What can you do now? - Systems are providing more control of allocation of processes and threads to nodes, sockets, and cores.
+Unfortunately, each system is different. - Be aware of all uses of resources don't forget the OS, runtime systems, monitoring demons, etc.